PhD Computational Sciences

 Applicants must meet the minimum admission requirements of both the University and the School of Computer Science (SoCS).
 For admission to the PhD in Computational Sciences program, entrants require the following:

-3. Two faculty supervisors: Each PhD candidate will conduct thesis research by working closely with two chosen faculty thesis supervisors, a School of Computer Science (SoCS) supervisor and an Application Discipline (AD) co-supervisor, who will share equal responsibility in advising the student.
-At least one of the supervisors must be Regular Graduate Faculty at the University of Guelph.
-A chosen SoCS supervisor and AD co-supervisor must be established PRIOR to applying to the PhD.CSCI program, and must be included in the Statement of Interest.
+- TWO faculty research advisors: Each PhD candidate will conduct thesis research by working closely with two chosen faculty research advisors, a School of Computer Science (SoCS) advisor and an Application Discipline (AD) co-advisor, who will share equal responsibility in supervising the candidate's research.
+At least one of the advisors must be regular graduate faculty member at the University of Guelph.
+A chosen SoCS advisor and AD co-advisor must be established BEFORE applying to the PhD.CSCI program, and must be included in the application's Statement of Interest.

 In addition to the Faculty of Graduate Studies Requirements, the School of Computer Science (SOCS) requires all of the documentation noted on the application page including: